a family lifestyle blog

 But I love our teachers and support them

 As strongly as I feel about this, I still fully support our teachers and classrooms.
 We use the platforms to complete the assignments without complaint (barring this post, hah!).
 We don’t have to spend too much time on it, anyway.
 And as a family, we’re still reading books and flipping physical pages every night for bedtime stories.
 That’s how we’re keeping the balance for now.
-I foresee that I’ll appreciate edtech more as the kids get older — just not in these early developmental years.
+Edtech is so impactful, and the right tools really do provide an engaging, interactive learning experience for students.
+I’m a huge proponent of it.
+As a parent who still tries my best to minimize screen time in these early years, I’d love to see more hands-on, tactile learning in kindergarten.

 Posted by